benbogart/Movie-Analysis/README.md

 # Evaluation

-The data here clearly suggests that Horror and Mystery films are moderate budget high ROI genres and would be a good choice for a first movie.
-Because of the limited data its not clear that these would be the **best** choice.
+The data here clearly suggests that Horror and Mystery films are moderate budget and high ROI genres.
+These would be a good choice for a first movie.
+Because of the limited data it is not clear that these would be the **best** choice.
 I had to remove genres like Animation because I didn't data have enough films that met our criteria for inclusion in the analysis.
 Also, if Microsoft plans to spend more than /$14.2M other categories would be a better fit.

 It is important to note that in all genres there were films that lost money, and the ROI varied greatly by film.
 While the choices laid out here will increase the likelihood of success, it does not indicate that similar results would be expected from only the above recommendations.
 There are many other factors to explore, and quite a bit of creativity to inspire in order to get the best results.